-About Soda bread: - Soda bread is a variety of quick bread in which sodium bicarbonate (baking soda) is used as a raising agent rather than the yeast.
-In Europe, soda breads began to appear in the mid-19th century when bicarbonate of soda first became available for use as a rising agent.
+Irish Soda bread is a quick variant in which baking soda is used as a leavening agent instead of yeast.
+In Europe, this type of bread began to gain popularity in the 19th century with the introduction of baking soda as a leavening agent.

-- The traditional Irish soda bread is made with just flour, baking soda, salt, and buttermilk .
-Like in any other recipe, the buttermilk in the dough reacts with the baking soda to form tiny bubbles of carbon dioxide helping the baked good, in this case the bread to rise quickly, and produces a tender texture.
-Other ingredients can be added such as egg, butter, raisins, caraway seeds or nuts.
+Traditional Irish soda bread is made with flour, baking soda, salt, and buttermilk.
+In this recipe, the buttermilk reacts with the baking soda to form small bubbles of carbon dioxide, allowing the bread to rise quickly and acquire a soft texture.
+In addition to these basic ingredients, others such as egg, butter, raisins, caraway seeds, or nuts can be added.

 Irish Soda Bread